Holographic Entropy Inequalities and Multipartite Entanglement: Systematic search for novel HEIs

+Although we have by no means pursued this search to its fullest extend, we believe the finding of more than 1800 new HEIs through this strategy definitely motivates further exploration.
+Given that the search has not been comprehensive on this front, we simply report on a subset of them. \footnote{ \, These also appear in \cite{hecdata}, whose intent is to have a more up-to-date repository of the HEC data.} Our ancillary files contain the following data:

-Besides this exhaustive analysis, we have also explored the addition of $I_3$'s and conditional $I_3$'s to the uplifts of $\nN=5$ HEIs.
-Although this search has by no means been exhaustive, it has yielded an additional set of $52$ HEIs which we also report on.
-Our ancillary files contain the following data: \begin{itemize} \item \texttt{HEIvectors.txt}: List of representative HEIs for each of the $384$ distinct facet orbits currently known for the $\nN=6$ HEC.
+\begin{itemize} \item \texttt{HEIvectors.txt}: List of representative HEIs for each of the $1877$ distinct facet orbits currently known for the $\nN=6$ HEC.
 These are given one per row by their coefficients in the entropy basis following the canonical order for subsystems (first by cardinality, then lexicographically).
 The first $11$ rows correspond to the uplifts of $\nN\le5$ HEIs to $\nN=6$.
-Rows $12$ to $314$ correspond to $303$ novel $\nN=6$ HEIs found exhaustively using \ctform\ expressions involving up to four terms.
-Rows $315$ to $332$ correspond to $18$ novel $\nN=6$ HEIs found by relaxing \ctform\ structures of up to four terms to include the purifier in its arguments.
-Rows $333$ to $384$ correspond to $52$ novel $\nN=6$ HEIs found by appending $\x{I}..\x{C}..$ terms to uplifts of $\nN\le5$ HEIs. \item \texttt{HEIforms.txt}: List of \ctform\ expressions for the first $332$ HEIs given in \texttt{HEIvectors.txt}, following the same order.\footnote{\, The last $52$ HEIs in \texttt{HEIvectors.txt} also admit \ctform\ expressions by construction, but since the search that yielded these was not exhaustive by any means, we simply did not record the actual expression.} These are given one per row by a list of tuples containing either $3$ or $4$ terms listing the arguments of $\x{I}$ and $\x{C}$ terms, respectively, with the forth argument for the latter being the subsystem conditioned on.
-Within every cluster of rows specified in the ordering of \texttt{HEIvectors.txt} (i.e., rows $1-11$, $12-314$, $315-332$), notice that HEIs have been ordered by increasing complexity of their \ctform\ expressions. \end{itemize}
+The rest are all novel $\nN=6$ HEIs found exhaustively using \ctform\ expressions involving up to four terms and also via the systematic search explained above. \item \texttt{HEIforms.txt}: List of \ctform\ expressions for all HEIs given in \texttt{HEIvectors.txt}, following the same order.\footnote{\, The first HEI is SA, which obviously has no \ctform.} These are given one per row by a list of either $3$ or $4$ terms with the arguments of $\x{I}$ and $\x{C}$ terms, respectively.
+In the case of $\x{C}$ terms, the forth argument corresponds to the subsystem conditioned on.
+Within every cluster of rows specified in the ordering of \texttt{HEIvectors.txt} (i.e., rows $1-11$ for lifts, and the rest), notice that HEIs have been ordered by increasing complexity of their \ctform\ expressions. \end{itemize}